Pay via check, or online:

 Check your account balance and pay your bill with a check, debit card, or credit card.

-Have bill payments charged directly to a bank or credit card.
-You may enroll in Auto Pay through SmartHub, or fill out the auto pay Bank Draft Application or the Credit Card Authorization Form and mail it to the address at the bottom of the form.
+Have bill payments charged directly to a bank or credit card.* You may enroll in Auto Pay through SmartHub, or fill out the Auto Pay Authorization and mail it to the address at the bottom of the form.
 For the Bank Draft Application, be sure to include the nine-digit bank routing number and your checking or savings account number and enclose a voided check.
 Note: members enrolled in Auto Pay still receive a monthly statement reflecting current reading information and charges.
 However, the bill will read “Bank draft do not pay.”
 The bill amount will be deducted from your account approximately 14 days after the bill date on your statement.

 You may drop payments at the following locations: